charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - use smaller contexts instead of a large one in specific logical categories to limit how often the context object needs to be changed and limit thus the amount of times that components need to render unnecessarily
 - another alterative is the react component composition. see this article: https://www.robinwieruch.de/react-component-composition/
 - other libraries such as Zustand and Redux but recommend to stick with context api for the rest of the curriculum
+- see the react references for the specifics on getting around the shortcomings: https://react.dev/reference/react/useContext * also complete this lesson bc I skipped it basically*
+- also this one come back to it: https://kentcdodds.com/blog/prop-drilling